Skatteetaten/terraform-nomad-trino/README.md

 ```

 #### :warning: Note
-If you are on a Mac the proxies and Presto CLI may not work.
+If you are on a Mac the proxies and `make presto-cli` may not work.
 Instead, you can install the [Consul binary](https://www.consul.io/docs/install) and run the commands in the `Makefile` manually (without `docker run ..`).
 Further, you need to install the [Presto CLI](https://prestosql.io/docs/current/installation/cli.html) on your local machine or inside the box.
 See also [required software](#required-software).